skyzyx/rg35xx-garlicos-macos-instructions/docs/bin-cue-chd.en_us.md

     ![Screenshot of what Terminal should look like](images/terminal-converting@2x.png)

-1. When it's done, you'll have a new `.chd` file in the same folder as the `.bin`/`.cue` files.
+1. When it’s done, you’ll have a new `.chd` file in the same folder as the `.bin`/`.cue` files.
 The `.chd` is a _replacement_ for the `.bin`/`.cue` files.

     It is now _one file_ that contains your game, and uses less space on-disk.

     ![Screenshot of what Finder should look like](images/finder-done@2x.png)

-1. When you're ready, you can copy it to the location where you keep/play your other legal ROMs.
+1. When you’re ready, you can copy it to the location where you keep/play your other legal ROMs.

     ![Screenshot of what Finder should look like](images/copy-to-emulator@2x.png)